-Understanding the differences between a taper, a fade and the (especially nuanced) taper fade is a lot trickier than you would think.
+Understanding the subtle differences between a taper, a fade and the (especially nuanced) taper fade is a lot trickier than you would think.

 For decades men’s haircuts have been remarkably consistent in that they almost always feature longer hair on top and progressively shorter hair toward the neck.